 Well, what am I talking about then…carrot sprout carnage?
 Back up a little while when I created a small raised bed on a pallet about two weeks ago.
 This unique pallet was re-purposed and used to make a raised bed for planting Rainbow Blend and Purple Haze carrot seeds.

-Anyway, it’s late April and early May, summer is right around the corner.
-The carrots have been planted for about a month now and are just about 1/2″ tall and stretching out their cotyledon leaves.
+Anyway, it’s late April, early May and summer is right around the corner.
+The carrots have been planted for about a month now and are just about 1/2″ tall and stretching out their slender cotyledon leaves.

 In this area we don’t get summer sun and warmth until a few serious spring rain storms have gone through.
 For this area, that means rain and lots of it!

 This is normal and usually there is little damage to the garden and the new baby sprouts, but yesterday was different.
 This was not a normal storm that came through.

 My local area on the west coast of BC received approximately 83 mm of rain in less than one day!
 Even for this wet, rainy location of the country this is a huge amount of rain.

 It poured and poured some more, for hours and hours with HUGE drops just pounding everything and causing rivers down the street with flooding and damage all over.
 It sounded like a freight train barreling across the roof of the house for nearly the whole day and night.

 We normally get less than 83 mm of rain in the entire month of May, yesterday we received that amount in less than 24 hours!
 As far as gardening goes, rain can be considered a serious “pest” and can be a hazard to your seedlings and eventual harvests.

 Rain is good for the tender little sprouts, but vicious rain like what’s described above can be detrimental to a garden and even lethal to baby sprouts.